 How Long to Roast a Whole Chicken to Perfection

 Stuffing a chicken can add a delicious dimension to the meal, but it can also make even cooking more challenging.
 If you're going the stuffing route, make sure it's cooked separately and free of raw ingredients.
 My personal preference is a simple stuffing of herbs and garlic, but the possibilities are endless.
 For a simpler roast, skip the stuffing altogether and focus on maximizing the chicken's natural flavours.

-(Part 3) Roasting Time: Bringing the Chicken to Life
+(Part 3) roasting time: Bringing the Chicken to Life

+How Long to Roast a Whole Chicken to Perfection